 Williams-Paisley made her Broadway debut in the Tony Award-Winning The Last Night of Ballyhoo and has appeared on stage in The Vagina Monologues, in NY and LA, and in All in the Timing at the Geffen Playhouse.
-She also performed on London’s West End in David Mamet’s Speed the Plow, opposite Mark Strong and Patrick Marber.
+She also performed on London’s West End in David Mamet’s Speed-the-Plow, opposite Mark Strong and Patrick Marber.

-In addition to her acting work, Williams-Paisley is an accomplished writer.
-Her first full-length book,Where The Light Gets In, was born out of an essay she wrote for Redbook magazine in 2014 called “Is My Mother Gone?”
-The piece chronicled the impact her mother’s dementia had on her and her family, and created such national attention that she decided to delve deeper with a memoir.
-Through her work, she has become a spokesperson for the Alzheimer’s Association, speaking at various fundraisers and events throughout the country in the last couple of years.
+In addition to her acting work, Williams-Paisley is an accomplished writer, with her first full-length book Where The Light Gets In landing on the New York Times best-seller list in 2016.
+The book, for Crown Archetype, was born out of an essay she wrote for Redbook magazine in 2014 called Is My Mother Gone? that chronicled the impact of her mother’s dementia.
+The piece created such national attention that she decided to delve deeper with a memoir, further exploring how she and her family coped with the illness, care and loss of her mother Linda.
+The paperback version was recently released.

-In the past, Williams-Paisley has also published articles for In Style and New You magazines, as well as a year-long column for Redbook entitled “My Life as a New Wife“.
-She and her father Gurney Williams co-authored the children’s book, Henry and the Hidden Veggie Garden, and she wrote a chapter for the Zondervan-published book The Mother and Child Project: Raising Our Voices for Health and Hope, a project to help support the health of mothers and children around the globe.
+In the past, Williams-Paisley has also published articles for In Style and New You magazines and a year-long column for Redbook entitled My Life as a New Wife.
+She and her father, Gurney Williams co-authored the children’s book, Henry and the Hidden Veggie Garden, and she wrote a chapter for the Zondervan-published book The Mother and Child Project: Raising Our Voices for Health and Hope, a project to help support mothers and children around the globe.